The Bankruptcy Means Test: How to Know If You Qualify for Chapter 7

 So the means test isn't trying to judge you morally or pry into your life for its own sake.
 It's a sorting mechanism with one job: determine whether your income is low enough that the fast Chapter 7 wipe is appropriate, or high enough that you should be repaying creditors through a plan instead.
 Understanding that purpose demystifies the whole thing, because it tells you what the test is actually looking for.

-Step one: the median income comparison
+How does the median income comparison work?

 The means test has two parts, and most people never need the second one, because they pass the first.